GKC Architecture Overview

 - Related entities — Secondary entities linked via profile graph (e.g., offices, organizations)

-- Local reference system —
+- Dual-key identity system —

 Packet Lifecycle: